 Undeniably, the absence of a Marvel female superhero standalone film — given the constant proliferation of the Marvel Cinematic Universe, which has thus far included three actors playing versions of the same character — has always felt like a notable void.
 Yet coupling Carol Danvers and Captain Marvel as the same entity is a relatively recent invention, the work of comic book artist Kelly Sue DeConnick.
 DeConnick gave a feminist revamp to “Ms. Marvel,” who previously donned knee-high boots and a swimsuit with midriff-baring cutouts.
 That history is telling in itself: Even now, “Captain Marvel”’s origins make it hard to map modern feminism onto an antiquated persona.
 DeConnick’s revision of Carol Danvers complexly imagines the character as a U.S. Air Force pilot.
 In the iconic uniform, Larson lends a steely-eyed determination to Danvers, giving her a certain devil-may-care edge.
 Or as Fury puts it, “You look like someone’s disaffected niece.”
 It’s telling, too, that Captain Marvel has no boyfriend, as a story of self-discovery and self-definition replaces a tired heterosexual love arc.
 Unlike Black Widow’s skintight black Lycra jumpsuit or Wonder Woman’s gold metallic bustier, Captain Marvel’s suit is protective and androgynous, her hair scraped into a battle-ready mohawk.
 In short, it’s not the kind of costume conducive to interview inquiries about the wearer’s underwear.

 Yet Larson, who won an Oscar in 2015 for her performance in “Room,” also makes room for the heroine’s vulnerability.
-As authorities in her life insist again and again that she must learn to reign in her impulses and control her temper, the great thematic twist is that Captain Marvel weaponizes emotion into her strongest suit, slightly more convincingly than DC’s 2017 Wonder Woman.
+As authorities in her life insist again and again that she must learn to rein in her impulses and control her temper, the great thematic twist is that Captain Marvel weaponizes emotion into her strongest suit, slightly more convincingly than DC’s 2017 Wonder Woman.

 Danvers’ duality between strength and vulnerability carries her beyond the level of stock character, even if only slightly.
 Too often, regular women (let alone female superheroes) are emotionally policed to the brink of exhaustion: for not smiling enough, for being “shrill,” for being a nag, a bitch, a slut.
 Even before its theatrical release, “Captain Marvel”’s apparent feminist subtext had already earned the film a legion of hateful Internet trolls intent on sabotage.
 Before the film was even released, a teaser trailer met misogynistic backlash because Captain Marvel didn’t smile once.
 This film treats female emotion not only as legitimate, but as immensely powerful.